pypy/pypy.org/posts/2025/06/how-fast-can-the-rpython-gc-allocate.md

        0.005999000 seconds sys
 ```

-This is pretty cool, we can run this loop with an IPC of >5.
-Every allocation
+This is pretty cool, we can run this loop with >5 instructions per cycle.
+Every
-takes `110116790943 / 10000000000 ≈ 11` instructions and `21074240395 /
+allocation takes `110116790943 / 10000000000 ≈ 11` instructions and
-10000000000 ≈ 2.1` cycles, including the loop around it.
+`21074240395 / 10000000000 ≈ 2.1` cycles, including the loop around it.

 ## How often does the GC run?

 The RPython GC queries the L2 cache size to determine the size of the nursery.
-We can find out what it is like this:
+We can find out what it is by turning on PYPYLOG, selecting the proper logging
+categories, and printing to `stdout` via `:-`:

 ```console
 $ PYPYLOG=gc-set-nursery-size,gc-hardware:- ./targetallocatealot-c 1 1